docker/docs/docker-hub/onboarding-faqs.md

 ### Does my organization need to use Docker's registry?

-A registry is a hosted service containing repositories of images which responds to the Registry API.
-Docker Hub is Docker's primary registry, but Docker can easily be used with other container image registries.
-The default registry can be accessed by browsing to [Docker Hub](https://hub.docker.com) or using the `docker search` command.
+A registry is a hosted service containing repositories of images that responds to the Registry API.
+Docker Hub is Docker's primary registry, but you can use Docker with other container image registries.
+You can access the default registry by browsing to [Docker Hub](https://hub.docker.com) or using the `docker search` command.

 ### What is included in my Docker Business or Team plan?